Redundancy Who Pays – Understanding Your Rights and Payment Responsibilities

 The Redundancy Payments Service takes over payment responsibilities when employers are formally insolvent.
 Insolvency includes various legal procedures: administration, liquidation, bankruptcy, and receivership.
 Each of these triggers the government safety net, ensuring employees don’t lose their statutory entitlements.

-When an employer is insolvent, employees have six months from their employment end date to claim through the RPS.
+If your employer is insolvent and a receiver or liquidator has been appointed, you should claim your redundancy payment from the National Insurance Fund.
+To make a redundancy pay claim, you must complete an online application through the RPS portal.
+There is a strict time period for submitting your claim: you must apply within six months from your employment end date.
 This deadline is strictly enforced, so prompt action is essential.
 Claims require a CN number provided by the insolvency practitioner handling the company’s affairs, creating a formal link between the insolvency process and employee claims.

 Importantly, the RPS only covers statutory redundancy pay, not enhanced contractual payments.
 If your employment contract promised redundancy pay above the statutory minimum, you’ll need to claim the enhanced portion as an unsecured creditor in the insolvency proceedings.
 This distinction often means employees receive less than they might have expected from enhanced schemes.